-The third and least-interesting couple start off with a bit of intrigue, which quickly goes nowhere, leaving them merely attractive blanks.
-Blond Janet (Karin Well, Dangerous Love), who bears a striking resemblance to Kate Hudson), apparently had a nightmare, even though we didn’t get any dream sequence of any kind, and Mark (Gianluigi Chirrizzi, Terror Express) seeks to calm her down.
+The third and least-interesting couple start off with a bit of intrigue that quickly goes nowhere, leaving them merely attractive blanks.
+Blond Janet (Karin Well, Dangerous Love), who bears a striking resemblance to Kate Hudson), apparently had a nightmare, even though we didn’t get a dream sequence of any kind, and Mark (Gianluigi Chirrizzi, Terror Express) seeks to calm her down.
 She’s had a premonition of something terrible, but her hinted-at psychic ability is completely forgotten.
 They head out for an impromptu photo session followed by some passionate necking in the grass.

-Cuts occur out of nowhere, with the maid Kathryn (Anna Valente) and butler Nicholas (stunt man Claudio Zucchet) having their maiding and butling interrupted by the light bulbs exploding.
+Cuts occur out of nowhere, with the maid Kathryn (Anna Valente) and butler Nicholas (stunt man Claudio Zucchet) having their maiding and butling interrupted by light bulbs exploding.
 While Evelyn inexplicably does target practice indoors and James and Leslie snog by a fountain, the zombies slowly head off to “work.”
-The look of most Italian zombies varied wildly and these ones range from kinda-cool with maggots and slimy worms to downright bargain basement and laughable.
+The look of most Italian zombies varied wildly and these ones range from kinda-cool, with maggots and slimy worms, to downright bargain basement and laughable.
 What’s even more egregious is that most of them look dirty and truly ancient, but others are obviously much younger, with clear skin showing through patches of grey skin and red blood.
 A few of them even pass quite close to the camera.
 Why wouldn’t they be placed in the background?!
 It’s as if the actor was halfway done with their makeup, got annoyed, and said, “That’s it!
 I’m done!” leaping off the chair and heading to set.
 Still, the zombies, as in Fulci’s masterful Zombie (aka Zombi 2, aka Zombie Flesh Eaters), are lovingly photographed in gruesome close-ups.
 Their appearance is cheap, but fun.
 Perhaps the people involved with the dubbing were even enchanted with their appearance, since they dub Leslie saying “James, look!” when her mouth is very much not moving.